Creating fictional people since 1989.

 Sometimes it can be difficult to get to know the person behind the byline.
 After all, unlike television and film personalities, authors are static – a name, a photograph – and readers know writers’ words better than the writers themselves.

-Here are 10 random facts about me that hopefully will give you a sense of who I am.
+Here are 10 random facts about Melina Druga that hopefully will give you a sense of who she is.

-1. My Favorite Books as a Child and Teenager
+1. Her Favorite Books as a Child and Teenager

-As a child, I remember reading with my mother and also reading after school.
-I credit the first series on my list with instilling a love of history in me.
+As a child, Melina remembers reading with her mother and also reading after school.
+She credits the first series on the list with instilling a love of history in her.

 - The Little House on the Prairie series